Meet our volunteers

 Donate4Refugees is privileged to partner with these like-minded groups who we work with on specific fundraising campaigns to be even more productive!

 Meet our inspiring front-line volunteers

 Niamh, Izzy, Evin, Aislinn and Billie founded Access Chios in March 2017.

-"We are a small team of independent volunteers who have been working long term on Chios.
-In recent months, as many of the dominant NGOs downscale or leave the Island, we will use our personal knowledge to focus on assisting highly vulnerable persons as well as advocating for those who arrived shortly following the EU-Turkey deal and have been stuck on the Island ever since."
+"We're a small team of independent volunteers who have been working long term on Chios.
+In recent months many of the dominant NGOs downscaled or left the island.
+We've used our personal knowledge to focus on assisting highly vulnerable persons as well as advocating for those who arrived shortly after the April 2016 EU-Turkey deal and have been stuck on chios ever since."

 Articulate (Charity No 1064645)